(Part 4) The Bucket of Conviction - Strong As Hec

 • It's where we self-sabotage our efforts.

-• It's where men destroy all of the progress he's have made to this point.
+• It's where man destroys all of the progress he's have made to a point.

 • It's where you meet your "Upper Limit Problem (ULP)."